This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Finally, the month of Ramadan also emphasizes the social aspect.
 It is believed that the state of hunger and thirst experienced by Muslims will compel them to further motivate Muslims in helping others that are less fortunate and in need of charity.

-Although Ramadan fasting is deemed compulsory, there are those who are exempt from this obligation.
+Although fasting during Ramadan is deemed compulsory, some are exempted from this obligation.
 Travellers, children, the elderly, the sick and pregnant women, as well as breastfeeding and menstruating women, are not required to perform the fast.

 What are the benefits of Ramadan fasting?